Jc10644/WHSTechNotes/journal.md

 as deserts.
 At the end we freeze some of the left overs to eat throughout the year.
 Me and my mom are also gonna recreate the Firehouse Subs thanksgiving sandwich.

+# December 1, 2025
+One job that uses drones in their career field is the United States airforce.
+The airforce uses drones for airstrikes and taking out high value targets.
+This profession from a moral standpoint might be a deterrant because drone pilots fight and kill the United States enemies from long range.
+The requirements to be a drone pilot are completing basic training in the army, completing Advanced Individual Training for drones, and holding a FAA remote pilot certification.
+The rest of the training will be taught to you within the military.
+The average pay is $69,000 for drone pilots in the army.
+I personally wouldn't take up this job because of the technicality of piloting drones as well as having to murder people from a distance.